Group-Nebula/.github/profile/README.md

 ### Halumbra

-Halumbra is a 2d game, that show the history of two brothers, Jack and Lula.
+Halumbra is a 2d game, that show the history of two brothers, Jack and Alula.

 - **Technologies:** Soon...
 - **GitHub Repository:** Soon...